davewatters/sectech-ci-pp5/readme-docs/TESTING.md

 - #### As a Site Admin..
     - I want to to be able to setup and manage the product list
         - I tested that I could log into the admin panel and have ability to create, read, update or delete (CRUD) a product.
 I tested that I could also do this via the main menu login.
+Note: All models are fully editable from the admin panel, and products specifically from the site home menu.

 - #### As a first time user...
     -  I want to be able to intuitively navigate the site
         - All menu options were tested to ensure that they opened the correct functionality.
 The navigation bar remains at the top of the screen so that the user can easily move between options.
 The current page selection remains highlighted.

     -  I want to be able to see clear messages about my actions
-        - I tested that system messages are displayed during all customer processes (login, checkout etc.)  Messages are coloured according to severity (alerts - yellow, warnings - red, etc.) and are clrealy seen on teh top centre of screen.
+        - I tested that system messages are displayed during all customer processes (login, checkout etc.)  Messages are coloured according to severity (alerts - yellow, warnings - red, etc.) and are clrealy seen on the top centre of screen.

     - I want to easily find information about the company and its products
-        - I tested that I could click through the product cards on the main screen to reveal full details about the products.
+        - I tested that I could click through the product cards on the main screen to allow purchasing the product.
 I tested that the About page displays the company information.

     -  I want to be able to Register as a customer of the site
        - I tested that I could create a new registered user from the login screen.

     -  I want to be able receive a registrtion confirmation email
        - I tested that I could verify a user account via a registration email by clicking on the secure link in the email.

+    -  I want to be able to sign up for a newsletter
+        - I tested that the Mailchimp embedded mailing list manager works by successfully capturing the user's email address

 - #### As a returning visitor...
     - I want to be able to log into my registered account
         - I tested that I can log in as a user and view my account